 (c) must make a recommendation in respect of each submission considered.

+[Regulation 42 amended: SL 2020/252 r.
+19.]

 43. Incorporation of environmental conditions

 If a local government receives a statement in respect of a complex amendment to a local planning scheme delivered under section 48F(2) of the EP Act after passing a resolution to support the amendment but before complying with regulation 44, the local government must amend the amendment documents —